-In a nutshell: the Rubin Tendencies describe how people tend to respond to expectations: outer expectations (a work deadline, a “request” from a sweetheart) and inner expectations (write a novel in your free time, keep a New Year’s resolution).
+In a nutshell: the Four Tendencies describe how people tend to respond to expectations: outer expectations (a work deadline, a “request” from a sweetheart) and inner expectations (write a novel in your free time, keep a New Year’s resolution).

 Your response to expectations may sound slightly obscure, but it turns out to be very, very important.

 - Upholders respond readily to outer and inner expectations (I’m an Upholder, 100%)

 - Questioners question all expectations; they’ll meet an expectation if they think it makes sense (my husband is a Questioner)

 - Rebels resist all expectations, outer and inner alike